 London – like any other major, highly-populated city – is the scene for an array of different criminal activity.
-This is inevitable and often unpreventable.
+The risk to personal security is inevitable and often unpreventable.
 However, within the spectrum of crime that is committed, certain trends of activity develop, and an awareness of these can help reduce the risk of falling victim to one of them.

 In recent months, London has seen a new threat forming, this being the Moped gangs that ride around the city ‘two-up’ often with no helmets or registration plates and snatch mobile phones off unsuspecting pedestrians on the street before speeding off.
 Additionally, there has been a huge increase in the number of acid attacks and knife crime; both of which have been given significant media coverage and consequently are sources of great anxiety and concern for the general public and tourists alike.